Maanshan Travel Guide

 Location: Lies in the east of Anhui Province, on the south bank in lower reaches of the Yangtze River, the city is bordered by Jiangsu Province in the east, and adjacent to the Yangtze River in the west.
 In the south, downtown Wuhu is only 30 kilometers (19 miles), while in the north, it shares boundary with Nanjing.

 History: Gushu Town set up in Sui Dynasty (581-618) is the initial form of Dangdu County which was put under the administration of Maanshan City when it first established in 1950.
-Through over fifty years of development, the former rather minor town has become a new industrial city of steel and iron uprising in the late 1950s.
+Through over fifty years of development, the former rather minor town has become a new industrial city of steel and iron uprising in the late 1950s and ranks among the seven largest iron mine areas in China.

 Physical Features: The eastern terrain of the city is made up of undulant hills, which is the main womb of rivers within the city.
 The western land is comparatively flat, mainly occupied by plains along the Yangtze River with some massifs distribute among them.